 Whether or not you are certain that you are dealing with a medical malpractice case, it is essential that you discuss the case with a lawyer so you know how to move forward with confidence.
 After an injury, dealing with the additional uncertainty of not knowing what types of remedies are available can be extremely stressful.
 The right legal team can help settle these concerns for you.

 How much is my medical malpractice lawsuit worth?

 Just as we suggest with determining whether or not your situation is considered medical malpractice or not, the best way to determine how much your case is worth is to speak with an attorney in greater detail.
 There are a variety of different economic and non-economic factors that go into determining the amount of damages that we will seek in your lawsuit, and each is extremely specific to your injuries, your economic situation, and more.

 When Should I Contact an Attorney?

 When doctors cause injuries, powerful insurance companies are usually the ones that end up paying for damages.
 These insurance companies have teams of attorneys and numerous tactics to help make sure they pay victims as little money as possible.
 When you do not have someone representing you in your case, you have very little leverage to force those responsible to pay you the money you are owed.

-If you have been injured due to any type of medical error, contact our medical malpractice lawyers in Orange County.
-We offer free consultations to help you get your questions answered and your claim secured.
+If you have been injured due to any type of medical error, contact Huntington Beach injury lawyer Timothy J. Ryan.
+Attorney Ryan provides free consultations to help you get your questions answered and your claim secured.
 There is no obligation to retain our services and there is no fee whatsoever unless we win your case.